Numerical Methods for Detecting Symmetries and Commutant Algebras: Liouvillian Approach

 \subsection{Efficient Method in One Dimension}

-Efficient numerical methods to obtain the frustration-free ground states of a one-dimensional Hamiltonian are known in the literature~\cite{yao2022bounding}, and they can be directly applied to this problem.
+Efficient numerical methods to obtain the frustration-free ground states of a one-dimensional Hamiltonian are known in the literature~\cite{debeaudrap2010solving, movassagh2010unfrustrated, yao2022bounding}, and they can be directly adapted to be applied to this problem.
 We discuss one such method in detail in App.~\ref{app:efficientcommutant1d} and provide a summary here.
+Note that this method borrows ideas from existing numerical algorithms based on Matrix Product States (MPS), particularly the Density Matrix Renormalization Group (DMRG)~\cite{schollwock2011density}.
+However, unlike DMRG, this algorithm is ``exact", i.e., it does not use any variational optimizations or approximations (hence its accuracy is limited only by accumulations of machine round-off errors).